Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/05_Exercises_1.md

         by some seemingly random characters are installed with Spack and not in the CrayEnv or LUMI environments.

-        To get more information about `Bison/3.8.2`:
+        If there would be more than one version of Bison reported, you could get more information about a specific version, e.g., `Bison/3.8.2` with:

         ```
         module spider Bison/3.8.2